Abstract

 J-W

-Voriconazole versus amphotericin B for primary therapy of invasive aspergillosis
+, et al. Voriconazole versus amphotericin B for primary therapy of invasive aspergillosis.

 N Engl J Med